-9. Practitioners will maintain current licenses.
+h.
+Practitioners will maintain current licenses.

-Practitioners in positions that require professional licenses, certifications or other credentials are responsible for maintaining current status of their credentials which includes maintaining the employee's legal name on all licenses/practice documentation and shall comply at all times with the federal and applicable state requirements for their discipline.
+Practitioners in positions that require professional licenses, certifications or other credentials are responsible for maintaining current status of their credentials and shall comply at all times with the federal and applicable state requirements for their discipline.

-10. We will be accountable for our actions.
+i.
+We will be accountable for our actions.

 We believe accountability is critical to a successful organization and every employee is accountable for their actions or lack of action.
-You are expected to be a positive voice for Blessing Health System in the community.
-You are expected to work directly with co-workers to resolve issues and find solutions rather than assign blame or complain.
+You are expected to be a positive voice for BHS in the community, to work directly with co-workers to resolve issues and find solutions rather than assign blame or complain.
 You are expected to put the needs and desires of the customer first and approach every situation with an "I can" attitude.
+We are committed to gaining new knowledge and making improvements.
+We believe we all need to be in a state of continuous learning and seeking new knowledge to enhance skills and ability to serve.
+You are responsible to continually evaluate the way you do work and make suggestions for improvement whenever possible.
+You need to embrace and act on change when performing your day-to-day work.

-B. Conduct in Service to Patients/Customers/Family
+2. Conduct in Service to Patients/Customers/Family

-1. We will respect patient/customer rights.
+a.
+We will respect patient/customer rights.